pbitmonkey/bitmonkey-debug/README.md

 -------- sudo apt-get update && sudo apt-get dist-upgrade && sudo apt-get autoremove --------

--------- List of depency you should have installed on your Virtual Machine to finally install Bitmonkey : the following ...
+-------- List of depency you should have installed on your Virtual Machine to finally install Bitmonkey : ...

 $ sudo apt-get install git